lukibahr/stars/README.md

 ## TypeScript

+- [dotenv-org/dotenv-vault](https://github.com/dotenv-org/dotenv-vault) - sync .env files—from the creator of `dotenv`.
+- [promptfoo/promptfoo](https://github.com/promptfoo/promptfoo) - Test your prompts, agents, and RAGs.
+Red teaming/pentesting/vulnerability scanning for AI.
+Compare performance of GPT, Claude, Gemini, Llama, and more.
+Simple declarative configs with command line and CI/CD integration.
+Used by OpenAI and Anthropic.
 - [withastro/astro](https://github.com/withastro/astro) - The web framework for content-driven websites. ⭐️ Star to support our work!
 - [apache/superset](https://github.com/apache/superset) - Apache Superset is a Data Visualization and Data Exploration Platform
 - [Skolaczk/next-starter](https://github.com/Skolaczk/next-starter) - A Next.js starter template, packed with features like TypeScript, Tailwind CSS, Next-auth, Eslint, Stripe, testing tools and more.
 Jumpstart your project with efficiency and style.